-Raytheon Technologies’ subsidiary Collins Aerospace Systems has received a risk reduction contract for the US Navy’s E-6B recapitalisation programme (E-XX).
+Raytheon Technologies’ subsidiary Collins Aerospace has received a risk reduction contract for the US Navy’s E-6B recapitalisation programme (E-XX).

 Under this contract, the company will develop a Very Low Frequency (VLF) communication system.

 The US Navy’s E-6B fleet is part of the Airborne Command Post and Take Charge and Move Out (ABNCP/TACAMO) strategic communications mission.